easysoftware/developer-portal-devs/docs/Hello_RYS/Generator.md

 ### What is RYS Generator?

 The RYS generator is our product and is primarily for creating a new RYS into the EasySoftware platform.
-When creating a new RIS using a generator, a new RUBY structure is created in a separate GIT repository.
+When creating a new RYS using a generator, a new RUBY barebone structure is created in a separate GIT repository.

 ---